- West Virginia resumes Medicaid disenrollments in April 2023, after a three-year pandemic-related pause.

 of Federal Poverty Level

-CMS reporting shows that West Virginia’s overall Medicaid population (meaning individuals eligible and enrolled under pre-ACA eligibility requirements plus those eligible and enrolled under the ACA’s expansion criteria) is up 66% between 2013 (pre-ACA) and July 2021.
-Over 588,000 people were enrolled in Medicaid and CHIP in West Virginia as of July 2021, and nearly a third of that population was enrolled under the ACA’s Medicaid expansion guidelines.
+CMS reporting shows that West Virginia’s overall Medicaid population grew by 80% between 2013 (pre-ACA) and late 2022.
+Nearly 641,000 people were enrolled in Medicaid and CHIP in West Virginia as of late 2022, and over a third of that population ( 223,596 people) was enrolled under the ACA’s Medicaid expansion guidelines.

 SB564 was signed into law in West Virginia in 2019.
 The legislation called for CHIP coverage in West Virginia to be expanded to include pregnant women.
 CHIP eligibility for kids in West Virginia already extended to households with income up to 300% of the poverty level, and that’s the same level that now applies to pregnant women as well.
 The new CHIP coverage for pregnant women took effect on July 1, 2019 in West Virginia.